 The Aspiring Biodiversity Trust is currently managing a braided river bird survey and monitoring programme which commenced during September 2017.

 Survey to date has shown that the Makarora braided river is an important site for indigenous braided river birds such as black-fronted tern, wrybill, black-billed gull and banded dotterel maintaining a diverse and complete braided river avifauna.

-For further details the 2017 Makarora braided river bird surveys are available via the link lower down.
+For further details ABT’s 2017/2018 Makarora braided river bird surveys are available here.

 The Aspiring Biodiversity Trust are pleased to be working in collaboration with BRaid the national Braided River Aid and Conservation Network.